 Yakima Valley Summer Itinerary

-Whether you’re flying or driving, you’ll likely arrive in the late afternoon or early evening.
+Whether you’re flying or driving, you’ll likely arrive in the late afternoon.
 Once you get into town, drop your bags at your hotel and then head out for dinner and drinks.
 The Yakima Valley is part of Washington’s expansive Wine Country region and also produces 75 percent of the nation’s hops.
 Freehand Cellars boasts sweeping views of the surrounding orchards and a menu of shareable appetizers and flatbreads.
 Get the local peach caprese drizzled with balsamic glaze and enjoy it at a picnic table on the lawn.

 If beer is more your speed, head to Bale Breaker Brewing.
 This family-owned brewery celebrated its 10th anniversary in 2023 and brews its beers using hops from the family’s fourth-generation hop farm.
 Grab a beer and a bite from the on-site food truck (the selection rotates) and settle in at one of the outdoor picnic tables.